weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-3.md

 “I guess I don’t know that.”

-“Well,” Braxton was satisfied now, “if that’s the case<span class="nowrap">. . . .</span>”
+“Well,” Braxton was satisfied now, “if that’s the case. . . .”

 He had faith in Alva’s wisdom.